 Veganism and religion are often portrayed as mutually exclusive.
-But are religious views and practices truly in conflict with the tenants of veganism?
+But are religious views and practices truly in conflict with the tenets of veganism?
 Let’s hear activist Gary Yourofsky’s view on the intersection of veganism and religion.

 For one reason or another, veganism and religion are often portrayed as mutually exclusive.
 This is highlighted by the “God put animals here for our use so it’s okay to eat them” argument.
-But are religious views and practices truly in conflict with the tenants of veganism?
+But are religious views and practices truly in conflict with the tenets of veganism?
 During my interview session with vegan activist Gary Yourofsky, I asked him for his view on the intersection of veganism and religion.

 You’re never supposed to talk about politics or religion at the dinner table, right?
 Well, veganism itself is a political way of eating, so it kind of breaks that rule from the outset.
 Add in a discussion of religion, and you’re primed for a tense meal.
 We’re finally coming to the end of the Gary Yourofsky interview series and really getting into some intense topics.
 Religion can be quite the controversial hotbed, and if you know Gary, you know that he does not mince his words.
 I’ll tell you ahead of time that if you are easily offended by strong language or religious topics, this is not the segment for you.